How to Organize a Team in 5 Easy Steps

 After you choose the tool, the next thing you need to be researching if you want to know how to organize a team properly is which management system to use.
 It is one of the most important aspects of team management.
 The system you use can make or break the game.
 If you never looked into the system before, you will be surprised to learn just how many there are out there.
 Amongst them, Agile, Waterfall, Kanban, and Scrum are the most popular ones.
 Each of the systems helps solve a different problem, and which one you choose will depend on what kind of product you need to deliver.
 We will give a small overview of each of the most popular frameworks to help you decide which one is for you.

 Agile is all about flexibility.
-An Agile team does have a plan that it follows from the beginning to the end.
+An Agile team has a plan it follows from the beginning to the end.
 It works in small chunks, knows as sprints, and makes adjustments to the product as it goes.
 The team also frequently checks in with the client and all stakeholder to make sure its functionality, corresponds to the expectations.
 The framework welcomes change and puts the development of working, functional, and innovative technology on the forefront.
-The guidelines are also pretty flexible —all you need to qualify for an Agile team is to follow 12 principles of Agile Manifesto.
+The guidelines are also flexible —all you need to qualify for an Agile team is to follow 12 principles of Agile Manifesto.

 The Waterfall is the framework that is used by most software companies the most.
 It uses relatively linear systems that marked the beginning and the ending of each project.
 The model is one of the oldest.
 In the past, manufacturing and construction companies used it in their daily operations.
 At the beginning of the 21st century, it also got adopted by the software companies.
-Unlike with Agile, when a team works using Waterfall, it needs to know all the requirements in advance.
+Unlike with Agile, when a team uses Waterfall, it needs to know all the requirements in advance.
 The team moves to the next step in the process only after all steps in the software development life cycle are complete.

 Kanban is a method used to implement the Agile.
 It is a visual system that uses cards and sticky notes to organize a team, both physical and virtual once.
 According to the model, each person should be working on one project at a time and move on to the next task only when the current one is complete.
-The framework implies there is a set capacity of tasks that a team can be working to be efficient and the task should only be added if there is ‘empyt space’ on the board.
+The framework implies there is a set capacity of tasks that a team can be working to be efficient and the task should only be added if there is ‘empty space’ on the board.
 Regular boards usually consist of three columns: to do, in progress, and done.
-The priorities are decided and redecided during team meetings and check-ups.
-It is easy to understand and not difficult to implement.
-The system does not require difficult setups and alterations, meaning it can be put over already existing one.
+The priorities are decided and re-decided during team meetings and check-ups.
+It is easy to understand and easy to implement.
+The system does not require difficult setups and alterations, meaning it can be put over existing one.

 Scrum is an efficient way of implementing Agile.
-When a team uses the Scrum methodology, it regularly makes check-ins to make sure the team stays on track and consistently works on the development of the project.
+When a team uses the Scrum method, it regularly makes check-ins to make sure the team stays on track and consistently works on the development of the project.
 Those iterations also are known as sprints and last for a set amount of time.
-The model implies that all the parties need to have pre-set responsibilities and regular meeting is often one of them.
+The model implies that all the parties need to have pre-set responsibilities and the regular meeting is often one of them.
 At the end of each sprint, all the parties involved in the process meet to decide on the next step.
-Using this methodology teams can tackle even very complex problems, while consistently delivering a quality product.
+Using this method teams can tackle even complex problems, while consistently delivering a quality product.